MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/datapackage_sharecompleted.md

 An event that is triggered when a share is completed.
 Shares can be sent to an app, a provider, or a contact.

 ## -remarks
+Note that selecting "Copy link" does not count as a share and thus does not fire this event, nor ShareCanceled.

 ## -see-also